Lynch08/Pands-Project2021/README.md

 I decided to add an example to this project although it is slightly outside the scope.
 For this I created a separate program called machineLearning.py.
 This program is a basic example of "Supervised Learning" using the ScikitLearn Library from python.

-I will admit that I fell down a bit of a rabbit hole here and probably spent a little too much time trying to understand the intricacies of the algorithms without any previous experience.
+I will admit that I fell down a bit of a rabbit hole here and probably spent a little too much time trying to understand the intricacies of the algorithms without any previous experience or guidence.
 However I found it fascinating and was astounded that these algorithmic tools were not that difficult to use, even if you did not really fully understand the mathematics behind them.
 However of course for real world usage outside of this project a more comprehensive understanding would be required to be able to stand over the data.

 The algorithm I chose for my example was a decision tree classifier algorithm.
 I found that it was one of the easier algorithms to comprehend and found a good relatable example of how it works here,[[stackabuse]](https://stackabuse.com/decision-trees-in-python-with-scikit-learn/).
 The ScikitLearn tool will analyse or "learn" about the data set using regressional analysis.